UNLV-Online-Education/ng-edu/README.md

 # ng-edu
-Ng-edu is a library of Angular 2 components for use in online education applications/interactives/digital learning objects.
+ng-edu is a library of Angular 2 components for use in online education applications/interactives/digital learning objects.

 Component styles are minimal and easily customizable with CSS.